Flu Season is Here

 The standard vaccination period for the flu shot is between October and November, with shipments beginning in August.
 The vaccine itself takes about two weeks to become effective.
 So when it comes to flu prevention, earlier is always better.

-Last flu season, between Oct.
-1, 2017 and April 28, 2018, approximately 30,450 people were hospitalized due the flu virus.
+Last flu season, approximately 30,450 people were hospitalized due the flu virus.
 This marked the highest flu season hospitalization rate ever recorded.
-Reports of the illness first started to increase in November, and reached peak levels in January and February before they tapered off toward the end of March
+Reports of the illness first started to increase in November, and reached peak levels in January and February before they tapered off toward the end of March.

 The Benefit of Company Wide Flu Shots